Steps of the eviction process in Wisconsin:

 The summons and complaint must be served on the tenant by any resident of the state who isn’t part of the case.
 Any person who is a nonresident of Wisconsin may deliver the summons and complaint if they are a resident of Illinois, Iowa, Michigan or Minnesota.

-Service shall be at least five days prior to the hearing by giving a copy to the tenant in person.
+Service shall be at least 5 days prior to the hearing by giving a copy to the tenant in person.
 If delivering the summons and complaint in person isn’t an option after reasonable effort, the server may use one of the following methods:

 - Leaving a copy with a family member of the tenant who is at least 14 years old at the rental unit.